Skip to main content

 (B) "Aggregator" means a person, certified by the commission, who contracts with customers to combine the customers' electric load for the purpose of purchasing retail electric generation service on an aggregated basis.

-(C) "Billing and collection agent" shall have the meaning set forth in division (A)(2) of section 4928.01 of the Revised Code.
+(C) "Billing and collection agent" has the same meaning as set forth in division (A)(2) of section 4928.01 of the Revised Code.

 (D) "Biomass power" means a renewable generation resource that is primarily derived from the combustion of organic matter.
 Biomass fuels may be solid, liquid, or gas and are derived from feedstocks.
 Examples of such feedstocks include, but are not limited to: agricultural crops and residues, industrial wood and logging residues, farm animal wastes, the organic portion of municipal solid waste, and methane gas from landfills.